ThinkUniform/uniformcss.com/README.md

 <!-- ACKNOWLEDGEMENTS -->
 ## Acknowledgements

-Thank you for building amazing tools, products, and languages.
-This project could not happen with you!
+This project would not have been possible without the genius minds behind the following tools, products and languages.

 * [Sass](https://sass-lang.com/)
 * [Eleventy](https://www.11ty.dev/)